 However, you must make the effort to learn how to use the tools provided both wisely and well.
 The moment you do that, you step head and shoulders above much of the competition…

-- Whilst its estimated that there are 200+ elements that Google processes in its relevancy ranking algorithm, some are more important that others!
+- Whilst it’s estimated that there are 200+ elements that Google processes in its relevancy ranking algorithm, some are more important than others!

 - We may have no control over the rules of the game, but we can use them more effectively than our lazier competitors to gain a competitive advantage!

 Online shops divide Products into Categories and sub-categories – it’s both normal and desirable as it makes it much easier for a shopper to locate the items he or she wishes to purchase.

 Often, the categories directly represent high-volume keyword search phrases e.g. “fly fishing rods.”
 All too frequently, online shops fail to provide any static, descriptive text on the page.
 Therefore, there’s a dearth of accurate on-page information as to what the page contains.
 Instead, there’s a series of cryptic Products headings e.g. “Temple Forks 4-pce #9 weight” with some equally brief technical details.
 The page is therefore rendered devoid of context, with no clear and unambiguous explanation as to its intent and purpose.